Get News & Updates Directly To Your Inbox

 Food plans that help reduce heart disease may also reduce the risk of mental decline and other brain health issues.
 Some examples include the MIND diet, which blends DASH (Dietary Approaches to Stop Hypertension) and the Mediterranean diet.

-The Mediterranean style of eating has been shown to aid brain health, according to the UCLA Steve Tisch BrainSPORT Program, leaving site icon which helps people with traumatic brain injury (TBI).
+The Mediterranean style of eating has been shown to aid brain health, according to the UCLA Steve Tisch BrainSPORT Program, which helps people with traumatic brain injury (TBI).
 That includes high amounts of fruits, vegetables, grains, legumes and nuts.
 Omega-3 fatty acids in fish are especially good for brain health.
 Many people who eat this way also cut down on meat and dairy products.

 Brain-Friendly Foods